SBI-code/boxing-club/README.md

 ### Design

-#### Color Scheme
+#### Colour Scheme
-* The main colors that are used throughout the website pages are Jet #363537, White #ffffff and Seashell #F7EBE8.
+* The main colours that are used throughout the website pages are Jet #363537, White #ffffff and Seashell #F7EBE8.

 #### Typography
-* The Encode Sans SC and Roboto fonts are used thorughout the website with Sans Serif as the fallback font in case for any reason the chosen fonts aren't being imported correctly to the site.
+* The Encode Sans SC and Roboto fonts are used throughout the website with Sans Serif as the fallback font in case for any reason the chosen fonts aren't being imported correctly to the site.
 Both Encode Sans SC and Roboto fonts are clear and well structured so they are suited to the genre of the site.

 #### Imagery
-* The images used are relevent to the sites purpouse and are intended to attract the users attention.
+* The images used are relevant to the sites purpose and are intended to attract the users attention.
 The hero image responds to adjusted screen sizes and reveals more of the image.

 ### Wireframes
 * When designing and planning content positioning for the website I used wireframe to plot the layout for all the pages on mobile first and being responsive on bigger screens.